panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 The method returns `'undefined hours and undefined minutes'`, which is not the expected result.

-👍 The function expression solves the problem, because a regular function does change its context depending on invocation:
+👍 The function expression solves the problem because a regular function does change its context depending on invocation:

 ```javascript
 function Period (hours, minutes) {